|

 cell cycle, ischemic adult cardiomyocytes undergo a high degree

+of apoptosis.
 When cells proliferate, the mitotic cycle progression is

 tightly regulated by an intricate network of positive and